Samfox2/homebridge-videodoorbell/README.md

 * `maxStreams` is the maximum number of streams that will be generated for this camera, default 2
 * `maxWidth` is the maximum width of the generated stream to avoid unnecessary upscaling, default 1280
 * `maxHeight` is the maximum height of the generated stream to avoid unnecessary upscaling, default 720
+* `nativeWidth` is the native width of the camera stream to avoid unnecessary encoding, default -1 = off
+* `nativeHeight` is the native height of the camera stream to avoid unnecessary encoding, default -1 = off
 * `maxFPS` is the maximum frame rate of the stream, default 10
 * `maxBitrate` is the maximum frame rate of the stream in kbit/s, default 300
 * `vcodec` If you're running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option, default "libx264"